 Favourite Show: Black Marble Unbeknownst to me and my boyfriend, Black Marble were playing the day after I arrived in Montréal.
 Three other bands opened, but we were only able to see the third band’s last bit of their set and the last opening show was by local artist, Xarah Dion, whose industrial sound was the perfect predecessor to Black Marble.
 The room was crowded and interesting.
-A man in the crowd, wore a cowboy hat and had perfectly teased/fluffed red hair.
+A man in the crowd wore a cowboy hat and had perfectly teased/fluffed red hair.
 The kind of look I strive for after brushing out my curl to only discover a blob of frizz.

 Favourite Cultural event: Visiting a Cacao Hacienda.
 I’ve been visiting my family in México over this year’s holidays.
 We went to a nearby municipality where at a hacienda, they grow and produce their own chocolate.
 It is a beautiful building and the green areas are packed with cacao, cinnamon, and banana trees, among others.
 The aroma they emanate is indescribable.
-As you go along, you are surrounded by brightly-coloured flowers, bugs, heat, and reptiles, you can taste a cacao seed and it makes for an interesting experience.
+As you go along, you are surrounded by brightly-colored flowers, bugs, heat, and reptiles, you can taste a cacao seed and it makes for an interesting experience.
 As the seed is surrounded by a gel-like film/membrane that you can eat and its taste is very mild, and once it has been removed, they wash and let dry those seeds under the sun.
 Seeing the origins and learning about the product you are about to eat, makes for a mindful consumption of the food.
 It is a very straightforward chain of events that occur from the growth of the plant to the selling of it, and it forces you to reconsider whose business you are supporting.

 Iceland was my top bucket list travel destination.
 For 12 days I explored and met lovely human beings that came to Iceland for the same reason as me: peace and quiet.
 The Icelandic art scene is one of the most versatile I have seen.
-Perhaps because the small island is isolated from outside influences, it seems as every style that had its own time period in North America is happening at all at once .
+Perhaps because the small island is isolated from outside influences, it seems as every style that had its own time period in North America is happening at all at once.
 An Icelandic artist I found very intriguing was Louisa Matthíasdóttir, in the exhibition held in Listasafn Reykjavikur (Reykjavik Art Museum) which was a retrospective to her whole career as an artist.
 The exhibition was titled Calm and it was exactly that.
 Matthíasdóttir was deeply connected to her native land and painted the landscape of Reykjavik and Iceland even when she was abroad.
-Walking around her work rekindled my own love of the land, and inspired me to find out how could I find that connection again now that I live in Canada. .
+Walking around her work rekindled my own love of the land, and inspired me to find out how could I find that connection again now that I live in Canada.
 This trip ignited in me a desire for more travel, for more art, to exploring every corner of my own being and how I connect to my art.

 Coming back from Iceland made me realize how unhappy I was with my situation at the time, and in which ways I wanted to change it.
 I quit the job that made me angry and unfulfilled, started eating healthier, and made more time to create the art I wanted.
 I felt free to start seeking out new art, excited about what the city could show me.
-The Winnipeg Art Gallery had a productive year, with exhibitions of Picasso, Rodin’s Thinker, the photographer Harold Edegrton, and most recent exhibition INSURGENCE/RESURGENCE.
+The Winnipeg Art Gallery had a productive year, with exhibitions of Picasso, Rodin’s Thinker, the photographer Harold Edgerton, and most recent exhibition INSURGENCE/RESURGENCE.

 My favorite exhibition was A Greenhouse.
 Evening by Ray Fenwick.
 He explores the possibilities of conversations and play.
 Set in a dimmed room (the Evening), a Greenhouse stands alone, and visitors can enter the greenhouse, which hosts plants, and a cassette player with cassettes next to it.
 The visitor is invited to interact with the cassettes, and have a conversation with the greenhouse.
 Ray seeks to expand our understanding of a conversation; when it ends, when it starts, if it’s boring or not, with whom you are speaking, etc. I found it compelling to have a conversation with someone I could not see.
-I was still be able to have a lovely conversation, but kept wondering whether I’d made it up or if it had actually happened.
+I was still able to have a lovely conversation, but kept wondering whether I’d made it up or if it had actually happened.

 Looking at different exhibitions and shows of interest during 2017, I ended up focusing mostly on one week spent in New York.
 After going there for the first time, and during a very busy time for art galleries (Frieze Art Fair and the Whitney Biennial), shows seen in that time period are what I think of most with reflecting on the year.

 First, Guggenheim – there were two pieces there that left an impression, including Anicka Yi’s Life is Cheap and Maurizio Cattelan’s America.
 Both of these pieces sat in odd spots in the gallery, one being outside of the main spiral staircase and the other being an actual bathroom that was commonly used, just as a bathroom.
-Life is Cheap includes an installation focusing on on human mentality and society, depicted in sculptural diorama’s including live ants in the place of humans.
+Life is Cheap includes an installation focusing on human mentality and society, depicted in sculptural diorama’s including live ants in the place of humans.
 America, on the other hand, considers how viewers take in art, even if it is in the form of a golden toilet that you can actually use.
-Frieze Art Fair was a cluster of artwork, and food stands that looked like they might be excellent but might not be.
+Frieze Art Fair was a cluster of artwork and food stands that looked like they might be excellent but might not be.
 The one area that made me really stop was the William Eggleston room, where I was finally able to connect to his work in person with relaxed, slow moments in his photography.
 Before this, I tried to see every room within 10.5 seconds and was generally unsuccessful.

 Whitney Biennial – Coming from Winnipeg and not seeing many galleries with more than 3.25 floors, 8 floors was a treat.
 Certain pieces in the Whitney Biennial itself stood out as exceptional (kind of including the controversial Dana Schutz piece) and could have worked on their own, such as a favourite piece of 2017, Real Violence by Jordan Wolfson.
 Using a VR headset, Wolfson shocks viewers with a seemingly pointless violent act, questioning why we consider any violence to have reason.

-Winnipeg mentions: Ray Fenwick – A Greenhouse.
+Winnipeg mentions Ray Fenwick – A Greenhouse.
 Evening. at Plug In ICA.
 One thing from Winnipeg that I could not get over was Ray Fenwick’s Greenhouse.
 Installation and interactive pieces, especially with sound and animation somehow incorporated rub me the right way.

 Alyssa Bornn - mappings at Flux Gallery.
-The combination of prints, objects, video and even lighting seemed to perfectly match in scenic harmony, making every piece interesting based on each other.
+The combination of prints, objects, video, and even lighting seemed to perfectly match in scenic harmony, making every piece interesting based on each other.
 Bornn shows that atmosphere increases experience.

-Music to add to each gallery that I’ve mentioned: As much as I hate the ending of this song, Sunset Rollercoaster – My Jinji is pretty great to coast through a gallery with in the background.
+Music to add to each gallery that I’ve mentioned: As much as I hate the ending of this song, Sunset Rollercoaster – My Jinji is pretty great to coast through a gallery within the background.
 Best album – Everything Everything – Fever Dream.
 Best song to generally walk around in public and listen too – MGMT – Little Dark Ages (In a time where people are obsessed with Stranger Things, this is the only thing that confirms my nostalgia to the 1980’s Suspense/ Horror)